 “As an undergraduate student in psychology, I was taught that multiple personalities were a very rare and bizarre disorder.
 That is all that I was taught on ...
 It soon became apparent that what I had been taught was simply not true.
 Not only was I meeting people with multiplicity; these individuals entering my life were normal human beings with much to offer.
 They were simply people who had endured more than their share of pain in this life and were struggling to make sense of it.”

 ― Deborah Bray Haddock, The Dissociative Identity Disorder Sourcebook

 It is frequently claimed that DID is a uniquely rare disorder.
-However, when comparing DSM-5 prevalence rates, this is simply not true.
-If a prevalence rate of 1.5% is accepted for DID, it is comparable in this way to chronic major depressive disorder (1.5%), bulimia nervosa among young females (1-1.5%), and obsessive compulsive disorder (1.1%-1.8%); it is more common than intellectual disability (1%), autism spectrum disorder (approaching 1%), schizophrenia (0.3%-0.7%), and persistent depressive disorder (dysthymia)(0.5%); and it is only slightly less common than panic disorder (2%-3%), adult ADHD (2.5%), and DSM-IV bipolar I, bipolar II, and bipolar disorder not otherwise specified combined (1.8%-2.7%) (American Psychiatric Association, 2013)1.
-That DID is more prevalent than autism spectrum disorder is perhaps most striking as it's often said that there's an autism "epidemic."
+However, when comparing DSM prevalence rates, this is simply not true.
+If a prevalence rate of 1.5% is accepted for DID, it is comparable to DSM-IV chronic major depressive disorder (1.5%), DSM-5 bulimia nervosa in women (0.46%-1.5%), and obsessive compulsive disorder (1.1%-1.8%); it is more common than intellectual disability (1%), autism spectrum disorder (1%-2% in the United States but 0.62% globally), schizophrenia (0.3%-0.7%), and persistent depressive disorder (dysthymia)(0.5%); and it is only slightly less common than panic disorder (1.7%-3%), adult ADHD (2.5%), and DSM-IV bipolar I, bipolar II, and bipolar disorder not otherwise specified combined (1.8%-2.7%) (American Psychiatric Association, 2022).
+That DID is more prevalent than or equally prevalent as autism spectrum disorder is perhaps most striking as it's often said that there's an autism "epidemic."